Blog, News, Advice and More!

 Feeding at Variable Heights in the Stable

 Why should you be feeding at variable heights?
 Sponsored Rider Judy Harvey uses different feeding heights in her stable after attending the Equine Sports Science Seminar with Centaur Biomechanics, where Sharon May-Davies presented about the requirement for domesticated horses to have variable feeding positions.
 While horses are grazers, if you watch them in the field, they don’t just have their heads down and eat grass.
 If they have a hedgerow you will quite often find them borrowing away to find little ‘treats’, or they might even eat some other vegetation at varying heights.
 Horses in the wild graze for 80% of their time, and browse for 20%.
 Why is that important?
 The varying positions they have to reach and get to allows them to use their necks, backs, lips and teeth in ways that some stabled horses never get to.
 These movements not only help keep their bodies supple, but also provides mental stimulation for them too - especially if they are only seeing the same 4 walls of their stable.
 Another reason for varying heights and feeding methods is so that they can use varying angles of their jaw, which is essential for their dentition.
 To summarise: It imitates the browsing position.
 Horses in the wild graze for 80% and browse for 20%.
 Encourages them to use their backs, necks, lips and teeth in ways that stabled horses rarely do – keeping them supple.
-For Mental stimulation Essential for their dentition How can you achieve variable heights?
-These are just a few ideas that you can combine to encourage different feeding levels: Hay on the floor Haynet at a different height Water at a different height Munch and Munch net, preferably swinging, so that the horse can be challenged and provide mental stimulation Why Munch?
+For mental stimulation Essential for their dentition How can you achieve variable heights?
+These are just a few ideas that you can combine to encourage different feeding levels: Hay on the floor Mulitple haynets at a different heights Water at a different height Munch and Munch net, preferably swinging, so that the horse can be challenged and provide mental stimulation Why Munch?
 Especially in winter, most of us are unable to turn our horses out as much as we'd like to and Munch blocks provide nutrition, entertainment and variety for the stabled horse, while being high in fibre and low in sugar.
 The Munch Net is perfect to hang a Munch block high up, so that the horse has to manoeuvre it around to get a bite.
 This is useful to mimic hedgerow browsing in the field.
+Why not try Portion Pacer Haynets?
+Available in 3cm and 6cm mesh sizes, and 5 different fill sizes to cater for your horses needs.
+With a 3 year guarantee, this soft knotless haynet allows you to take control of your horses fibre with known feed rates.
+Find out more about which haynet your horse needs here.

 Poll Injuries from Pulling Back